Getting Tax Refunds For Ordinary Taxpayers For Over 25 Years.

-The Tax Refund Company has been helping ordinary taxpayers check their tax code for mistakes and claim a tax refund since 1994.
-With over 3 million taxpayers having applied for our tax code review and with a reputation for leaving no stone unturned in our search for overpaid tax, we’ve grown to become the UK’s leading professional tax refund specialists.
+The Tax Refund Company has been helping ordinary taxpayers check their tax codes for errors and claim tax refunds where due since 1994.
+With over 3 million taxpayers having applied for a tax code review and with a reputation for leaving no stone unturned in our search for overpaid tax, we’ve grown to become the UK’s leading professional tax refund specialists.

 The No.1 Tax Refund Company

-Our No. 1 position is recognised by employers, Trade Unions and Professional Bodies the length and breadth of Britain, with many recommending our service to their employees and members over the last 24 years.
+Our No. 1 position is recognised by employers, Trade Unions and Professional Bodies the length and breadth of Britain, with more the 500 recommending our service to their employees and members over the last 25 years.

-Not to be confused with other rebate companies offering a “cheap and cheerful” service that looks for the obvious errors whilst ignoring the more complicated and time consuming ones, at The Tax Refund Company we take the view our clients deserve to get back every £ they’re entitled to and it’s our job to help them get it, no matter what it takes.
+Not to be confused with other rebate companies offering a “cheap and cheerful” service looking for the obvious errors whilst ignoring those more complicated and time consuming errors, we take the view our clients deserve to get back every £ they’re entitled to and it’s our job to help them get it, no matter what it takes.

 1 In 3 Clients Get A Tax Refund

-Over 1 in 3* clients receive a refund when they let our experts check their tax code.
-With our cast iron “Largest Refund Guarantee”, we’ll make sure that if you’ve paid too much tax, you’ll get every £ back.
+Over 1 in 3* clients receive a refund when they give our experts the opportunity to review their tax codes.
+With our cast iron “Largest Refund Guarantee”, we’ll make certain that if you’ve paid too much tax, you will get every £ your entitled to.

-We’ll fight your corner to ensure HMRC give you back every £ you’re due, which is not something you can be certain of when contacting HMRC yourself!
-Even if you manage to get through to HMRC, you can’t be certain they’ve given you the correct advice.
-It’s the same if you get a refund – you won’t know it’s the right amount unless you have someone on your side who knows exactly what they’re doing and with your interests at heart.
+We’ll make sure HMRC gives you back every £ due to you, which is not something you can be certain of when contacting HMRC yourself!
+Even if you manage to get through to HMRC, unless you already understand PAYE tax rules, you can’t be certain you’ve been given the cottect answers.
+It’s the same if you manage to get a refund – you will never know it’s the correct amount unless you have someone on your side who knows exactly what they’re doing and with your interests at heart.

-We know tax is confusing – given the PAYE tax code guide is over 22,000 pages long, it’s not something you’re going to understand any time soon, so we’ve done our best to make it simple, quick and easy for almost anyone to use our service – just complete the application form and answer a few questions and we’ll get started.
+We know tax is confusing – given the PAYE tax code guide is over 22,000 pages long, it’s not something you’re likely to understand any time soon, so we’ve done our best to make it simple, quick and easy to use our service – just answer a few simple questions in our quick initial review to get started.

 We’re On Your Side

-We’ll provide you with a totally independent review – remember we’re on your side and you only pay us if we get your money back, otherwise there’s no charge.
+We’ll provide you with a totally independent review – remember we’re on your side and you only pay us if we help you get your money back, otherwise it’s totally FREE.

 Where you get a tax refund, our fees are clear and simple – if you get up to £100 back, we charge £38.
 If you get over £100, we charge 38p for each £1 we recover.
 If for any reason your refund is under £38, you won’t need to pay us any more than we got back for you.

-We won’t charge you anything on refunds we get back for a current tax year that are paid directly into your wages – we’ll let you keep the whole amount – so you could get a refund and pay us nothing.
-You also won’t need to pay us anything for the money you save after we’ve completed your review and corrected your tax code.
+We won’t charge you anything on refunds we get back for a current tax year that are paid directly into your wages – we’ll let you keep the whole refund – so you could get a refund and pay us nothing.
+You also won’t need to pay us a fee for any money you save after we’ve completed your review and corrected your tax code.

-Our refunds in 2017 currently average £219.03** each, but there are thousands of clients who’ve ended up getting back up to £14,974.53 and every single one of them started out right where you are now, wondering whether it was worth doing.
+Our refunds in 2018 average £223.29** each, but there are thousands of clients who’ve ended up getting back as much as £14,974 and every single one of them started out right where you are now, wondering whether it was worth doing.
 After all, they were “on PAYE and their employer looked after their tax” so why would they have paid too much!